-As we head to yet another bank holiday with the Jubilee celebrations, I know there will be people getting jittery, What is it about high days and holidays that sends us into FOMO and panic?.
+As we head towards Christmas, I know there will be people getting jittery, What is it about high days and holidays that sends us into FOMO and panic?.

 Here is a question I’ve heard a few times from clients recently ..